lyyka/java-sql-model-repositories/README.md

 ## Additional
 `ModelAttributeValue` - An interface which prompts `Object get()` and `set(Object)` methods to be implemented.
 It is used in concrete model repositories to enable get/set between repository and a model.

+`DatabaseBrokerResultRow` - An object that wraps the logic for accessing the result row.
+Internally, it uses a `HashMap` to reference column names to their values inside a single row. `DatabaseBroker` returns this object (or a list of them) when fetchin data back to the client.